-Eye injuries, certain diseases and medications can call be causes of cataracts, or clouding.
+Eye injuries, certain diseases, and medications can all be causes of cataracts, or clouding.
 There are other risk factors such as tobacco and alcohol use, radiation exposure, and heredity.
-In a majority of cases however, normal aging is the cause.
+In a majority of cases, however, normal aging is the cause.
 As we age, proteins in the lens begin to clump together and overtime clouds the lens allowing less light to pass through.

 Left untreated, cataracts have the potential to cause a complete loss of vision.